armaan1chl/HardHat/readme.md

 - `burn(address _a, uint256 _x)`: Allows token holders to burn a specified amount of their own tokens.

 ### Variables
-- `name`: A string representing the name of the token.
+- `name`:The name of the token ("MyToken").
-- `symbol`: A string representing the symbol of the token.
+- `symbol`:  The symbol of the token ("MT").
-- `totalSupply`: An unsigned integer representing the total supply of tokens.
+- `totalSupply`:The total supply of tokens initialized to 1,000,000.
-- `owner`: The address of the contract owner.
+- `owner`:The address of the contract owner.
-- `balances`: A mapping that associates addresses with their respective token balances.
+- `balances`:A mapping to keep track of each address's token balance.

 ## License
 This code is provided under an UNLICENSED SPDX license.
 Feel free to modify and use it as per your requirements.